Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \subsection{Anchorless Detection}

-Anchorless detection methods are commonly based on point- or segmentwise detection estimates.
-Instead of generating candidates, the whole scene is densely classified, and the individual objects and their respective position are derived in a direct fashion.
-Beside a bigger group of approaches using \textit{fully convolutional networks (FCNs)} (Section~\ref{section:Detection Module_FCN}) there exist several \textit{other individual solutions} (Section~\ref{section:Detecton Module_Anchorless - Others} proposing anchor-free detection models.
+Anchorless detection methods are commonly based on point- or segment-wise detection estimates.
+Instead of generating candidates, the whole scene is densely classified, and the individual objects and their respective position are derived directly.
+Apart from a larger group of approaches that use \textit{fully convolutional networks (FCNs)} (Section~\ref{section:Detection Module_FCN}), there exist several \textit{other individual solutions} (Section~\ref{section:Detecton Module_Anchorless - Others}) that propose anchor-free detection models.